Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 **Explanation:**

 This mainly happens when user accidentally Copies and Pastes cards in the scene (Ctrl+C, Ctrl+V) instead of using :ref:`Duplicate<duplicate>` command.
 This leads to name corruption and other errors.
+This issue can also happen if user imports (using Maya import) from a scene with GS CurveTools objects (cards or tubes).
+Only import and export curves using GS CurveTools -> Options -> Export/Import function.

 **Solution:**